-The purpose of this document is to clarify the criteria for appointment and promotion and provide a job description for academic positions at the Department of Business and Sustainability.
+The purpose of this document is to clarify the qualification criteria for appointment/promotion and provide a job description for academic positions at the Department of Business and Sustainability.
 This includes positions as PhD Student, Postdoc, Assistant Professor, Associate Professor, and Full Professor.

 The document is intended as a guide for applicants for open positions, external assessment committees, and current employees.
-It complements the general rules and governmental regulations for job advertisements and external evaluation procedures in Denmark.
+It is complementary to the general rules and governmental regulations for job advertisements and external evaluation procedures in Denmark.
 It is aligned with the staff structure of scientific staff at Danish universities (of January 2020), which assigns equal value to research and research-based teaching.

-Appendices 1 and 2 present the entry and post-promotion requirement and expectations.
-The entry expectations are intended to guide potential applicants and will be used as evaluation criteria in assessment committees.
-The post-promotion guidelines outline what is expected from employees and will serve as a reference point for the annual Employee Development Dialogue (MUS) between the individual employee and management.
+Appendices 1 and 2 present the entry and post promotion requirement and expectations.
+The entry requirements are expected to be used as a guide for potential applicants and will be used as evaluation criteria in assessment committees.
+The post promotion guidelines present what is expected from employees and will serve as a reference point for the annual Employee Development Dialogue (MUS) between the individual employee and the management.

 Appendices 1 and 2 are aligned with the 'REEAD' concept of the Faculty of Business and Social Science.
-Thus, it operates with five dimensions (Research, Education, External funding, Academic Citizenship & Leadership, and Dissemination) and two types of qualifications ('Expected Qualifications' and 'Additional Qualifications').
-To be qualified for an open position, an applicant is expected to fulfill all "Expected Qualifications".
-Over-achievement in one or more dimensions cannot replace "Expected Qualifications" not met in another dimension.
+Thus, it operates with five dimensions (Research, Education, External funding, Academic citizenship & leadership, and Dissemination) and two types of qualifications ('Expected qualifications' and 'Additional qualifications').
+To be qualified for an open position, an applicant is expected to fulfill all "Expected qualifications".
+Over-achievement in one or more dimensions cannot replace "expected qualifications" not met in another dimension.
 Fulfilment of "Additional qualifications" is not necessary for a qualified assessment, but it increases the likelihood of appointment.

-The criteria in Appendices 1 and 2 are cumulative across all levels, meaning that to attain e.g. an appointment as Full Professor, the applicant should meet the criteria at that level of appointment as well as all criteria listed at lower levels.
+The criteria are cumulative across all levels in appendixes 1 and 2, meaning that to attain e.g. appointment as Full Professor, the applicant should meet the criteria at that level of appointment as well as all criteria listed at lower levels.

-It is important to note that the described criteria do not represent the absolute minimum requirements (unless otherwise specified), but rather serve as guiding criteria that preferred applicants should fulfil.
-Furthermore, fulfilling the criteria in the qualification matrix does not entitle an applicant to be hired or promoted.
-Applicants are assessed by an assessment committee, and it is a management prerogative to choose between qualified applicants as described below.
+It is important to note that fulfilling the criteria in the qualification matrix does not provide an applicant with the right to claim to be hired or promoted.
+Still, applicants are assessed by an assessment committee, and it is a management prerogative to choose between qualified applicants as described below.

-2. Procedure for appointment
+2. Procedure for Appointment

-The procedure for appointment begins with an official and public announcement of the position as regulated by Danish Law and supplementary regulations defined by SDU.
+The procedure for appointment starts with an official and public announcement of the position as regulated by Danish Law and supplementary regulations defined by SDU.
 All applicants should meet the requirements for documentation stated in the official job announcement.
-Applicants for postdoc and assistant professor positions will be assessed by an internal committee consisting of at least two recognized researchers within the relevant research field.
-Applicants for associate and full professor positions are assessed by a committee of at least three recognized researchers within the relevant field, two of whom are external to SDU.
-The composition of the assessment committee adheres to the guidelines of SDU and the Faculty of Business and Social Sciences.
-External committee members are selected from among nationally and internationally established researchers in the relevant field.
-The chairman is typically an internal researcher at the level of the advertised position or higher.
-The Dean and the Faculty's Academic Council approve the Head of Department's proposed committee composition, which is then sent to the applicants for potential comments.
+Applicants for Post Doc and Assistant Professor positions will be assessed by an internal committee, consisting of at least two recognized researchers within the relevant research field.
+Applicants for Associate and Full Professor positions are assessed by a committee of at least three - and hereof two external to SDU - recognized researchers within the relevant field.
+The composition of the assessment committee adheres to the guidelines of SDU and the Faculty of Business and Social Science.
+External committee members are selected from among nationally and internationally established researchers in the field.
+The chairman is typically internal with at the level of the advertised position or higher.
+The Dean and the Faculty's Academic Council approves the Head of Department's proposed committee composition, and the composition is subsequently sent for potential comments amongst the applicants.